xufeng0829/Simple_One_Way_Reliable_Data_Transfer_Based_On_UDP/README.md

 - **`Receiver.py`**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Receiver is a the server in this project.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Receiver is the server in this project.
 It can receive data from sender, decode the packet and write data in to the file with a path given by user.
 Plus, receiver can check if packet is corrupted, out of order or redundant.
 Receiver also has a buffer window to store out-of-order packet.
 Receiver can send proper ack to the sender, and close automatically when transmission is complete.
 However, Receiver can not shut down itself when connection is lost.